JimiIT92/BetterCopperAge/README.md

 With the wrench you can now rotate any Block that can be rotated without the need to break and place them again.

-Right-click the Block with the Wrench to cycle the different orientations (for Blocks that can be interacted, you need to press Shift as well)
+Left-click the Block with the Wrench to cycle the different orientations (if you are also sneaking, property will be cycled in the reversed order)

 <img src="./.docs/wrench.gif" alt="Player using a Wrench" />